-If you or a loved one suffered injuries in a truck accident in Jacksonville and suspect that another party’s negligence caused it, a Jacksonville truck accident lawyer with the Law Offices of Anidjar & Levine can support you.
-They can investigate the accident and determine if another party owes you compensation for your damages.
+If you or a loved one suffered injuries in a Florida truck accident and you suspect someone else caused it, a Jacksonville truck accident lawyer can provide support.
+We can investigate the crash and determine if another party owes you money.

 Overview of Truck Accidents